 works with these institutions to deliver an inspirational, motivational message that promotes the importance of wellness and affirms behavior that leads to wellness.

 HCCI employs a cadre of social workers who provide case management services to formerly homeless households, including but not limited to individuals inflicted with HIV/AIDS, households with a history of chronic homelessness, senior housing, youth aging out of the foster care as well as daycare and after school programs.

-HCCI has been and continues to be on the forefront of the battle to eliminate the COVID-19 virus and its mental health impact to Harlem residents and communities beyond.
+HCCI has been and continues to be at the forefront of the battle to eliminate the COVID-19 virus and its mental health impact on Harlem residents and communities beyond.